hujinquan/learngit/readme.txt

-git is a distributed vision control system git is a free software distributed vision
+git is a distributed vision control system git is a free software distributed vision under the GPL